-Kazbah continues with its two current operations and as we move into the New Year we are looking to restructure this division in order to grow this part of the business.
-We are currently seeking new projects that would be suitable for the current skill set and hope to grow the business to several projects by end 2017.
+Kazbah continues with its BISA operation and as we move into the New Year we are looking to restructure this division in order to grow this part of the business.
+Kazbah has been awarded the catering contract for the Ministry of Electricity & Water (EWA) in two locations.
+We are currently seeking new projects and hope to grow the business with several additional projects by end 2018.

-We are currently looking at Quick Service Restaurants (QSR) opportunities for the different brands.
+We are also developing Quick Service Restaurants (QSR) concepts for the different brands and aim to open our first QSR in 2018.